RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

 ---

 ## KMM (Kotlin Multiplatform Mobile)
+Designed and implemented the shared business logic layer using Kotlin Multiplatform Mobile (KMM), platforms.
+Developed native Android UI components with Jetpack Compose and integrated them with the shared KMM module, ensuring a consistent yet platform-idiomatic experience for enterprise users.
+Optimized the KMM shared module for performance, reducing overhead and ensuring smooth operation on both Android and iOS, vital for a high-performance enterprise-grade application.
+- Minimized expect/actual boundaries and JNI/interop calls in hot paths.
+- Centralized heavy work (parsing, validation, mapping) in shared code using coroutines.
+- Tuned Gradle multiplatform targets and dependency graph to avoid unnecessary source set leaks and keep build times under control.
+Established a robust testing framework for the shared KMM codebase and integrated it into a CI/CD pipeline using Github Actions, ensuring stability, reliability, and seamless deployment across platforms.
+- Normal Kotlin testing frameworks (JUnit, MockK) for shared code.
+- Native XCTest for iOS-specific code.
+- GitHub Actions workflows that build all KMM targets, run the shared test suite on JVM and iOS simulators, and publish the shared artifact for consumption by the Android and iOS apps.

 ### What are the benefits and challenges of using KMM in a mobile app?
 - Benefits:
   - Code sharing: share business logic, data models, networking, and validation code between Android and iOS, reducing duplication and maintenance overhead.